AXREM Constitution

 A member company is entitled to one vote at Executive committee.

-A Specialist Focus Group Member is a company which does not qualify as a Member (or Multi-Interest Member), but is an OEM (or single nominated UK agent) that wishes to engage within an AXREM Specialist Focus Group and provides a discrete range of products and services to one specialised element of UK healthcare sector, e.g. PACS, RIS or AI solutions.
+A Specialist Focus Group Member is a company which does not qualify as a Member (or Multi-Interest Member), but is an OEM (or single nominated UK agent) that wishes to engage within an AXREM Specialist Focus Group and provides a discrete range of products and services to one specialised element of UK healthcare sector, e.g. PACS, RIS, digital pathology, teleradiology, patient monitoring or AI solutions.

 A specialist focus group is entitled to one vote at executive committee, such vote to be cast by the convenor.